Healthcare Providers/First Responders

 The staff learns how to work effectively, while providing the best quality of care, for those living with dementia.
 Using these skills and approaches may contribute to reducing hospitalizations and use of anti-psychotic medications.
 Overall goal is for staff to create a more positive relationship and maximize preserved skills of those living with dementia.

-The workshop trainings provide continuing education for dementia and safety concerns, which are required by the state, while providing quality, hands-on approach dementia care training that is valuable to the staff and to each person who is living with dementia.
+The training workshops provide continuing education for dementia and safety concerns, which are required by the state, while providing quality, hands-on approach dementia care training that is valuable to the staff and to each person who is living with dementia.

 For Healthcare Professionals interested in registering for the Certified Dementia Practitioner Seminar, please refer to the CDP tab on this website for individual registration.